Red Cross Blood Drive

 Great Coffee, Great Cause!

-Subscribe to Beth El’s Java Nagila – drink delicious shade-grown Arabica coffee at a great price, processed sustainably by small-holder farmers in Guatemala.
+Java Nagila is Beth El’s coffee-buying cooperative.
+Drink delicious shade-grown Arabica coffee at a competitive price, processed sustainably by small-holder farmers in Guatemala.
 Your coffee purchases help them to provide housing, nutrition, education and health care for their families.
-See De La GENTE
+Beth El partners with De la GENTE which works with cooperatives of small-holder farmers from various Guatemalan regions.

 MetroWest Free Medical Program

-Since 2004, Congregation Beth El has hosted dozens of volunteers offering free health care services to our neighbors in need.
-On most Tuesday evenings, licensed physicians, nurses, social workers, and other volunteers transform Beth El’s sanctuary into a free medical program serving Metrowest residents who lack health insurance.
-We are proud to host the first synagogue-based free medical program in the U.S. The program welcomes financial donations and volunteers to support this work.
-Visit MetroWest Free Medical Program.
+Since 2004, Congregation Beth El has hosted the volunteers of the MetroWest Free Medical Program as they offer free health care services to our neighbors in need through a Tuesday evening clinic.
+Hundreds of volunteers, including licensed physicians, nurses, social workers, and other volunteers transform Beth El’s sanctuary into a walk-in medical program serving Metrowest residents who lack health insurance.
+In its 14 years of service, the MetroWest Free Medical Program has provided care to our community through more than 17,000 patients visits.
+We are proud to host this program, which was the first synagogue-based free medical program in the U.S. The program welcomes financial donations and volunteers to support this work.
+Visit MetroWest Free Medical Program to learn more and get involved.

 Red Cross Blood Drives

 Beth El hosts quarterly public blood drives in association with the American Red Cross.
 Beth El members volunteer as registration and canteen support staff.
-You can make the drives even more of successful by volunteering just a couple of hours and you can also donate blood.
+The next Beth El-hosted blood drive will be late this year.
+Visit https://www.redcrossblood.org/ to find the next blood drive closest to you.
 Literally, you can help save a life!

 Secret Gifts Box